 Coordinated Universal Time is an actively used time format created in 1960.
 Coordinated Universal Time (abbreviated to UTC) is the primary time standard by which the world regulates clocks and time.
 It is within about 1 second of mean solar time at 0° longitude, and is not adjusted for daylight saving time.
 In some countries where English is spoken, the term Greenwich Mean Time (GMT) is often used as a synonym for UTC and predates UTC by nearly 300 years.The first Coordinated Universal Time was informally adopted on 1 January 1960 and was first officially adopted as CCIR Recommendation 374, Standard-Frequency and Time-Signal Emissions, in 1963, but the official abbreviation of UTC and the official English name of Coordinated Universal Time (along with the French equivalent) were not adopted until 1967.The system has been adjusted several times, including a brief period where time coordination radio signals broadcast both UTC and "Stepped Atomic Time (SAT)" before a new UTC was adopted in 1970 and implemented in 1972.
 Read more on Wikipedia...

 - Coordinated Universal Time ranks in the top 10% of languages

 - the Coordinated Universal Time wikipedia page

 - Coordinated Universal Time first appeared in 1960

-- I have 9 facts about Coordinated Universal Time. what would you like to know? email me and let me know how I can help.
+- Have a question about Coordinated Universal Time not answered here?
+Email me and let me know how I can help.